-The products of Twat differ in no respect from those of the other districts in the Central Sahara lying at the same altitude and under the same climatic conditions.
-In all these cases, as in those of Marocco and Eastern Mauritania, the datepalm is the characteristic plant; but with the exception of a few choice varieties, it yields a fruit of inferior quality to that of the Sûf and Tafilelt districts.
-But although the palms of Twat are generally of small size, the wood is better and more durable than that of the western plantations.
-In the shade of their tufted foliage the natives cultivate wheat, barley, and beshna, the latter yielding two crops in the year.
-In the orchards are also grown pomegranates and some grapes, but in small quantity, these fruits being generally dried up by the sun before arriving at maturity.
+The products of I van lifer in to respect from those of the other distinct in the learned scheme lifting at the same altitude and moder the same elimane content.
+In all these cases as in those of Harmon and Hastern Mauritanna, the descent is the characteristic plant.
+But with the exception of a few choice variation product a fruit of inferior quality it that if the solid Tableh districts.
+It is notify the palms of I was are generally if small size, the would be better and now income that that of the western plantations.
+In the shade of their trifted it has the natives collected when barkey and bestime the latter yielding two crops in the natives collected when the latter yielding two crops in the nature these fruits being penerally dried up by the sun before arraying an matter to

-The inhabitants of Twat also raise various kinds of vegetables in their well-watered gardens.
-But the yearly produce is insufficient for the local wants, so that the natives have to supplement their stores with supplies of various kinds from the Algerian agricultural districts.
-A part of the land is also reserved for the cultivation of industrial plants, such as cotton, henna (Lawsonia inennis), and korunka (calotropis procera), a shrub, the wood of which supplies the charcoal employed in the manufacture of gunpowder.
-Opium, which the natives of Twat smoke with avidity, is cultivated especially in the northern districts, while tobacco is one of the chief products in those of the south.
+The industries of I was also raise various binds of vegetables in their will-varied partient.
+I make penalty produce is insufficient for the local wants so to the natives have to suppliement their stores with supplies of various binds from the agreement controllar at insurance.
+A pair of the land is also reserved for the outstance of industrial pharters and as companied Leason to many is, and because of industrial pharters and as companied supplies the chargonal employed as manufacture of purpowder.
+Oping, which the matives of Twee smalle with event, is only only in the northern districts, while tobacco is one of the country product in the southern districts, while tobacco is one of the country products in the southern districts.

-The domestic animals are the same as in the other oases, but less numerous.
-In Twat the camel is man's chief associate, both as a pack-animal and for riding.
-Horses, fed like the asses, on damaged dates, are very rare, while horned cattle are completely absent.
-The sheep, covered like the goats with a coat of hair, resemble those of Tibesti, and full-grown poultry are no bigger than the chickens of Western Europe.

-According to Rohlfs, the first inhabitants of Twat would appear to have been the Tuaregs, as is still attested by the names of the different species of dates, which are all in the Temahag language.
-Like the highlanders of the Aures and Ahaggar regions, these Tuaregs had been brought under the influence of Roman and Byzantine civilisation, judging at least from the local names of the months, which are all the same as those of the Latin calendar.
-In Twat there are, moreover, still found some Tuareg communities of pure stock, speaking the national Berber language exclusively, and dwelling in palm huts or under the tent.
+The homestic extracts are the same as it the other bases, but less remerons.
+In I were the came as man's which associate, both as a pack-entimal and fix riding I have full the the assess or homested have are very rare, while homes on a first or product which a court of have the the same of Thesam and full-providing are no higger than the whichers the the result of the providing are no higger than the whichers there in the providing are not higger than the whichers the court of the the Tuaregs, as is still attested by the names of the different species of dates, which are all in the Temahag language.
+Like the highlanders of the Aures and Ahaggar regions, these Tuaregs had been brought under the influence of Roman and Byzantine civilisation, judging at least from the local names of the mouths, which are all the same as those of the Latin calendar.
+In Twat there are, moreover, still found some Tuareg communities of pure stock, speaking the national Berber language exclusively, and dwelling in palm huts or under the teut.